Daily Fantasy Sports 101

 An optimizer is a tool that builds the set amount of lineups you ask for given a set of projections you or a service assigns to each player.
 It provides lineups that are projected highly but differentiates itself with each lineup it makes.
 Each DFS site provides you with a template for uploading this many lineups, meaning you do not have to type out 150 different combinations, but rather just copy, paste, and upload.

-Types of Slates
+Types of DFS Slates

-After figuring out your contest selection, now you can decide what type of slate you would like to play.
+After figuring out your contest selection, you can now decide what type of slate you would like to play.
 There are a few options you can choose from whether it be main slate, mini slates, or even single-game contests.
 The main slate is where DFS sites put their larger contests and it includes all of the games for the given date.
 The mini slates occur when sites choose a smaller portion of the day for their contests.

 For NFL contests, a good example of these are the 1:00 PM only game slates, in which you are only allowed to choose players from the 1:00 PM games.
-Single-game contests are comprised of just one game with a different format than your traditional lineups.
+Single-game contests are comprised of just one game with a format different from your traditional lineups.
 Furthermore, in single-game contests, you have a smaller roster usually five or six players.
 There are no set positional requirements and each player is labeled as flex.

 Another big difference is one player has a 1.5 multiplier, meaning if they score 10 fantasy points they get credited for 15 if they are in the multiplier spot.
 The single-game contest has become extremely popular and makes the primetime games even more exciting to watch.